 - a practitioner guarantees no results

 and therapists.
 You will find offers to increase love,

 generate enthusiasm or create positive impact.
 You will

-those people who cannot make decisions, most people
+people who cannot make decisions, most people

 can and will make healthy choices - if choices are offered.

 How can you check which modality of change would be best for